 6390.
 Special Provisions in Village Business Districts.
-In reviewing a site plan within the Village Business District, the Board of Selectmen shall require the following: a) pedestrian circulation shall be safe and easy between all abutting properties, as well as within an individual property; b) all new structures and alterations to existing structures shall be respectful of the scale and visual character of the existing neighborhood; and c) all plans shall be reviewed by the Design Review Board, in a public hearing.
+In reviewing a site plan within the Village Business District, the Planning Board shall require the following: a) pedestrian circulation shall be safe and easy between all abutting properties, as well as within an individual property; b) all new structures and alterations to existing structures shall be respectful of the scale and visual character of the existing neighborhood; and c) all plans shall be reviewed by the Design Review Board, in a public hearing.

 6390A.
 Lapse and Appeal.
 Site plan approval shall lapse after two years from the grant thereof if a substantial use thereof has not sooner commenced except for good cause.
-Such approval may, for good cause, be extended in writing by the Board of Selectmen upon the written request of the applicant.
-An appeal from a decision of the Board of Selectmen relating to the substantive provisions of the Zoning Bylaw pursuant to section 6300 shall be taken in accordance with the provisions of G.L.c.40A,s.8.
+Such approval may, for good cause, be extended in writing by the Planning Board upon the written request of the applicant.
+An appeal from a decision of the Planning Board relating to the substantive provisions of the Zoning Bylaw pursuant to section 6300 shall be taken in accordance with the provisions of G.L.c.40A,s.8.